bavix/laravel-wallet/docs/nova-action.md

 ## Nova Action

+> Use only if you have a package version below 9.6

 As you know, the package works with internal state.
 You can read more [here](https://github.com/bavix/laravel-wallet/pull/412) and [here](https://github.com/bavix/laravel-wallet/issues/455).

 The action runs inside a transaction, which means you need to reset the transaction manually.